 Kindra K., Marketing Coordinator

-Whether you’re just getting into the plumbing industry or you’re a veteran who’s been around for years, knowing the lay of the land can be helpful.
+Whether you’re just getting into plumbing industry and looking for an apprenticeship, are a licensed journeyman, or a seasoned Master Plumber, knowing the lay of the land can be helpful.

 In order to give you a sense of the average salary for a plumber in different locations, we scraped data from thousands of job postings on Indeed.com, sorted it, analyzed it, and present it here for you.

 We break down the average hourly rate for plumbers across the country and by state, the average salary range for plumbers, and the number of posted jobs with a salary greater than $55,000.

 Hopefully, this gives you a sense of the plumbing industry as it currently stands.

 The average hourly rate for plumbers across the entire United States is $25.69.

 On an annual basis, that works out to a salary of around $50,000 per year.